MandeepCon/Assignment1-ReinforcementLearning/README.md

 **Reinforcement Learning: Value Iteration vs. Off-Policy Monte Carlo**

-This repository contains my solutions for **Assignment 1 (CSCN8020: Artificial Intelligence & Machine Learning)**.
+This repository contains my solutions for **Assignment 1 (CSCN8020: Reinforcement Learning Programming)**.
 The assignment explores reinforcement learning algorithms applied to a **5×5 Gridworld** environment with goal and penalty states.

 ---